TaceoLabs/zkllvm-mlir-assigner/README.md

 ## Example

 This section shows how to use zkML frontend.
 In this example, we guide you through every step to proof the [CNN-MNIST Model](https://github.com/onnx/models/tree/main/vision/classification/mnist) found in `tests/Models/ConvMnist/mnist-12.onnx`.
+We expect that you followed the build instructions above and can find the two binaries `build/bin/zk-ml-opt` and `build/bin/mlir-assigner`.
+If not, follow the build instructions [Go to Real Cool Heading section](#build)